pdcherry/cherry-cv-public/README.md

 2021 - 2019

-- Designed and implemented an automated high-throughput genotyping assay
+- Achieved a 95% success rate for obtaining a genetic edit by designing and implementing multiple automated high-throughput methods for a non-model microbe: transformation, counterselection, and NGS genotyping
-- Designed & carried out complex experiments on automation with and without LIMS sample tracking
+- Determined best methods for genetic manipulation, propagation, and archiving of a non-model microbe through design & execution of complex experiments on lab automation with and without LIMS sample tracking
-- Supported a company-wide NGS core under high demand from diverse groups with complex needs using data-driven decision making and teaching
+- Boosted NGS core genotyping success by 45% using data-driven decision making and teaching; guided demanding and diverse internal customers on complex NGS experiments
-- Used statistical methods to screen and optimize a genetic engineering protocol for newly-on-boarded microbe; delivered robust process while working on New Product Introduction team
+- Applied statistical methods to screen and optimize a genetic engineering protocol for newly-on-boarded microbe; delivered robust process while working on New Product Introduction team
-- Built hundreds of plasmids using modern molecular cloning techniques like Gibson and Golden Gate
+- Delivered on microbe improvement KPIs by designing and building hundreds of plasmids using modern molecular techniques like Gibson and Golden Gate

 ## Research Experience

 <div class="aside">

-I worked on a few projects during my PhD, and the RNA repair project led me to custom 5´-OH RNA-seq libraries, which inspired my fascination with transcriptomics and bioinformatics.
+I worked on a few projects during my PhD, and the RNA repair project led me to custom 5’-OH RNA-seq libraries, which inspired my fascination with transcriptomics and bioinformatics.

 </div>